leerobertdyer/wabs/README.md

 -Password Confirm input
    -Notification when failed.

--   Store each new months points in separate table
 -   Win “prizes” or badges each month based on point system
 -   Badges for collaboraters/monthly winners/most active
 -   comments on posts